 The Fund does not believe that it will be classified as a qualified publicly traded partnership within the meaning of Section 851(h) of the Code.
-Accordingly, a RIC that invests in Shares will be treated as owning a proportionate share of the Fund's assets and will take into account its allocable share of the Fund's items of income, gain, loss, and deduction when testing the various compliance requirements specifically applicable to RICs.
+Accordingly, a regulated investment company within the meaning of Subchapter M of the Code (a -"RIC") that invests in Shares will be treated as owning a proportionate share of the Fund's assets and will take into account its allocable share of the Fund's items of income, gain, loss, and deduction when testing the various compliance requirements specifically applicable to RICs.
 RIC investors face a risk that future Treasury Regulations will recharacterize foreign currency gains received by them as nonqualifying income and be retroactive in application.
+Notwithstanding the above, the Fund anticipates that income recognized by a RIC in respect of their investment in the Fund should be treated as qualifying income for purposes of Section 851(b)(2) of the Code.
 A prospective RIC investor is encouraged to consult a tax advisor regarding the treatment of its investment in Shares under the current tax rules.